This is a complete guide on Noritz tankless water heater problems and error codes. Here, we are going to explore:

 7. Failed Thermal Fuse/Error Code14

 Noritz tankless water heater thermal switch is a safety element.
-This element fails due to the following reasons and displays an error code 14.
+Basically, when this safety element fails, the controller triggers the malfunction and displays an error code 14.

 How To Fix: